gap-packages/certification/README.md

 or disconnectedness.
 The technique can be extended to many other kinds of mathematical objects, as well as to other computer algebra systems and proof assistants.

-The GAP source is organized a standard package.
-Please consult `[Lean4/README.md](Lean4/README.md)` on how to use the Lean 4 part of the repository.
+The GAP source is organized as a standard GAP package, with an additional folder containing Lean 4 code, see `[Lean4/README.md](Lean4/README.md)` for instructions on Lean 4.

+## The main idea

-To transfer from GAP to Lean 4 a graph `G` and the fact that `G` is connected, we proceed as follows:
+Suppose we construct in GAP a graph `G` that we would like to import into the [Lean](https://lean-lang.org) proof assistant.
+We may wish to do so because constructing `G` in GAP is much easier than in Lean 4, or because we would like to formally verify some facts about `G`, who knows.
+In addition, suppose `G` is connected, and we would like to help Lean 4 understand this fact by communicating from GAP to Lean 4 a *certificate* `C` witnessing the fact that `G` is connected (essentially a spanning tree, see below).
+We accomplish this by taking the following steps:

-1. Generate in GAP the graph `G`, as well as a certificate `C` show that `G` is connected.
+1. Generate the graph `G` and the certificate `C` in GAP.
-   (`C` is essentially a spanning tree, see below.)
 2. Export `G` and `C` to JSON.
 3. Import JSON into Lean 4 to obtain (unverified) data.
 4. Reconstruct from the data the (formally verified) graph `G` and a theorem stating that `G` is connected.

-The same recipe works for disconnectedness.
+The GAP package performs the first two steps, and the enclosed Lean 4 code the last two steps.

+The same recipe works for disconnectedness, and for many other kinds of objects and mathematical facts.
+(Some certificates can be computationally very expensive or very large, but that is a story for another day.)
 As a general rule of thumb, computational tasks should be delegated to the computer algebra system, and formal verification of certificates to the proof assistant.
-The GAP package performs the first two steps, and the attached Lean 4 code the last two steps.

 ## The JSON format